 Over the next few weeks we expect many third-party camera apps to be updated to support manual camera controls in a meaningful way.
-VSCO was among the first to update their camera apps.
+VSCO, which is the best free camera app for iPhone (aside from the built-in Camera app) was among the first to update their camera apps.

 Also, watch out for new apps, such as Manual, that are being created solely to support manual camera controls.

 Let’s take a look at these new manual camera capabilities in a language that everyone can understand, and see how they can improve your photographic workflow.

 Exposure determines the amount of light that reaches the camera’s sensor, and therefore affects how bright or dark the photo will be.
 Exposure is controlled by three parameters: